 Making clean energy and opportunities happen in Texas

 The Blue Jay solar + storage project will pair a 270 MWdc solar photovoltaic and a 59 MWdc battery storage system.
 It will feature over 658,000 solar panels situated across 2,700 acres.
-It is located in Grimes County, Texas, and is expected to enter into commercial operation by the end of 2021.
+It is located in Grimes County, Texas.

 Enel Green Power is committed to creating long-term shared value and opportunities for rural economic development and long-term sustainability in its host communities.
 The Blue Jay solar + storage project is expected to create over 450 construction jobs and eight permanent jobs, and to contribute an estimated $37 million in local tax revenue and $41 million in lease payments to landowners over the project’s lifetime.